juliuspleunes4/Flix/docs/CUSTOM_PATH_FEATURE.md

 1. **Folder Structure**: Each movie must be in its own subfolder
 2. **Required Files**:
    - A video file (.mp4, .mkv, .avi, .mov, .wmv)
-   - A `source.txt` file with movie metadata
+   - An `info.json` file with movie metadata

 ## Example Folder Structure